-If you still do not see the Horus maintenance mode under MT Discovery.
+If you still do not see the Horus maintenance mode under MT Discovery or ANEMAN.
 Open your Windows Device Manager and look in the Network Adapter section.
 Disable and re-enable the Merging Technologies PCIe Ethernet controller.

-Warning: Horus Maintenance mode uses Auto IP config.
-Therefore en sure that you the PC is configured to obtain an IP address automatically when performing a firmware update.
+Warning: Horus Maintenance mode no longer uses Auto IP config as of Maintenance Mode 43.
+If running an older Maintenance mode make sure that you the PC is configured to obtain an IP address automatically when performing a firmware update.